Geography Playlist

 Evidence Supporting the Continental Drift Theory

 Alfred Wegener’s Continental Drift Theory (1912) proposed that continents were once united as Pangaea and later drifted apart.
-Multiple geological, paleontological, and climatic evidences supported this idea, but lack of a mechanism weakened its acceptance until Plate Tectonics provided the missing link.
+Multiple compelling geological, paleontological, and climatic evidences supported this idea, which, despite its criticism regarding the mechanism, laid the essential foundation for the modern Plate Tectonics Theory.

 Alfred Wegener’s Continental Drift Theory (1912) proposed that continents were once united as Pangaea and later drifted apart.
-Multiple geological, paleontological, and climatic evidences supported this idea, but lack of a mechanism weakened its acceptance until Plate Tectonics provided the missing link.
+Multiple compelling geological, paleontological, and climatic evidences supported this idea, which, despite its criticism regarding the mechanism, laid the essential foundation for the modern Plate Tectonics Theory.

 Evidences for Continental Drift